oct0f1sh/Core-Git-Branching/Script.md

 Bob met the Unicorn King who granted him magic powers.
 Bob then had his kidneys harvested and sold to a rich oil tycoon.
+After the credits it is revealed that the rich oil tycoon was the Zookeeper.
 The end.

 ## Cast